Bacary Sagna: Benevento

 On 3 February 2018, Sagna signed with Serie A side Benevento Calcio for six months and a year in option.
 On 29 April, Sagna scored his sole goal for Benevento with 90th-minute header in their 3–3 draw to Udinese.

 Montreal Impact

 On 8 August 2018, Sagna signed with Montreal Impact in Major League Soccer for the remainder of the 2018 season, with an option for 2019.
 Although the option was not taken up, Sagna subsequently signed a one-year contract to stay with the club for the 2019 season.

 International career

 Youth

-Sagna has previously represented the French under-21 team, with whom he also participated at the 2006 European Under-21 Championship.
+Sagna has previously represented the France under-21 team, which he also participated at the 2006 European Under-21 Championship.

-At age 17 Sagna wished to join up with the Senegalese national team, stating, "I wanted to play for Senegal when I was 17, but they didn't reply.
+At age 17 Sagna wished to join up with the Senegal national team, stating, "I wanted to play for Senegal when I was 17, but they didn't reply.
 So I was a bit disappointed.
-But when I started playing for Auxerre for the first team, they contacted me and I had a game on the same day with the French national team under 21s so I had to make a choice."
+But when I started playing for Auxerre for the first team, they contacted me and I had a game on the same day with the France national team under 21s so I had to make a choice."